Taxi business in Germany: How to start your own service

 Taxi agencies & centres

-Generally, there are two types of so-called taxi centres: Service providers who only place orders with taxi companies without their own vehicle fleet and mergers of several taxi companies.
+Generally, there are two types of so-called taxi centres: Service providers who only place orders with taxi companies without their vehicle fleet and mergers of several taxi companies.
 Associations are often registered associations or registered cooperatives.

 Taxi apps